Close Menu

 He accused the government of economic hypocrisy and of running on propaganda while Nigerians continue to suffer.

-The PDP also took aim at the National Assembly, accusing lawmakers of abdicating their constitutional role by rubber-stamping executive requests instead of holding the government accountable.
+The PDP accused the National Assembly of abdicating its constitutional duty by rubber-stamping executive requests instead of ensuring government accountability.

 “The National Assembly is supposed to interrogate executive actions, but they’re failing.